This post contains affiliate links. See our affiliate disclosure.

 The Fundamentals of Engineering (FE) Chemical Engineering exam is the gateway to your Professional Engineering (PE) license as a chemical engineer.
 Administered by NCEES, it is a broad, challenging exam that covers everything from material and energy balances to thermodynamics, reaction engineering, and process control.
 With a first-time pass rate of roughly 74%, the odds favor prepared candidates — but only if you study strategically.
 This guide covers the exam format, all 14 topic weights, a realistic 12-week study plan, and the test-day tactics that separate first-time passers from repeat testers.
+These strategies are drawn from exam specification analysis and feedback from engineers who have passed.

 What Is the FE Chemical Engineering Exam?